Subrack lattices of finite solvable and metacyclic groups: Solvable groups

-Since $\alpha(N)$ is a maximal normal abelian subgroup of $H$, similar arguments show that $\mathsf{J}(\mathcal{C})$ is isomorphic to $\mathcal{R}(H/\alpha(N))\setminus \{\emptyset\}$.
-Repeating this process we obtain a series of subposets of $\mathcal{R}(G)$ whose length is the length of a corresponding subnormal series with maximal abelian quotients for $G$.
-Since the isomorphic copies of those subposets gives a corresponding subnormal series with maximal abelian factor groups for $H$ and since the above arguments are valid for any maximal normal abelian subgroup of the group in question, we see that $G$ is solvable if and only if $H$ is solvable and the derived length of $G$ is same with the derived length of $H$. \end{proof}
+Repeating the above process, we obtain a sequence of subposets of $\mathcal{R}(G)$ corresponding to a subnormal series of $G$ with maximal abelian quotients.
+The isomorphic copies of these subposets in $\mathcal{R}(H)$ yield a corresponding subnormal series for $H$ with maximal abelian factor groups.
+Since the same argument applies at every step, we conclude that $G$ is solvable if and only if $H$ is solvable.

+It remains to show that $G$ and $H$ have the same derived length.
+We argue by induction on the derived length.
+If the derived length of $G$ is $1$, then $G$ is abelian, and hence $\mathcal{R}(G)$ is a Boolean algebra.
+Since $\mathcal{R}(G)\cong \mathcal{R}(H)$, the group $H$ is also abelian, so its derived length is $1$.

+Assume now that the statement holds for all finite solvable groups of derived length at most $\ell-1$, and suppose that $G$ has derived length $\ell\geq 2$.
+Let $N$ be a maximal normal abelian subgroup of $G$.
+Clearly, the quotient $G/N$ is solvable of derived length at most $\ell-1$.
+By the construction above we have

+By the induction hypothesis, the groups $G/N$ and $H/\psi(N)$ have the same derived length.
+Therefore, the quotient $H/\psi(N)$ has derived length at most $\ell-1$ which implies that the derived length of $H$ is at most $\ell$.

+By symmetry, the same arguments with the roles of $G$ and $H$ interchanged show that the derived length of $G$ is at most the derived length of $H$.
+Thus $G$ and $H$ have the same derived length, namely $\ell$.